linusha/lively-next-direct-renderer-dev/README.md

 However, this repository remains, so that the development history of the renderer is still available.

 This also means, that this repository probably does not contain the most up-to-date of the renderer code anymore.
 Instead, it would be in the `lively.next` repository.
+The new renderer was merged into `lively.next` with [this Pull Request](https://github.com/LivelyKernel/lively.next/pull/448).

 ## High-level Concept